 Who We Are

-As a Center of the Milken Institute, with its broad base of funding from individual philanthropists, government agencies and corporate and nonprofit institutions across a diverse array of sectors and geographies, FasterCures is able to engage all stakeholders across the medical enterprise to ensure inclusion of multiple perspectives in addressing the most critical challenges in driving patient-focused medical solutions.
+As a center of the Milken Institute, with its broad base of funding from individual philanthropists, government agencies and corporate and nonprofit institutions across a diverse array of sectors and geographies, FasterCures is able to engage all stakeholders across the medical enterprise to ensure inclusion of multiple perspectives in addressing the most critical challenges in driving patient-focused medical solutions.

+As a nonprofit, non-partisan think tank, we are uniquely positioned to receive input from all stakeholders and make informed, autonomous decisions when prioritizing program and project initiatives.
 All program objectives, publications and policy statements are developed, drafted and issued independent of sponsors.

 Final project outputs are made available to all interested parties without charging access fees or membership dues.